Motion

 Timing

-Timing-function tokens specify the easing path that an animation takes.
-These paths are defined by cubic Bezier curves, which define the start and end points of a curve, as well as its initial and final times and states.
+Timing tokens specify the easing path that an animation takes, defined as cubic Bezier curves, that indicate the start and end points of a curve, as well as the initial and final times and states.

 Timing function